MiSkynet/ChatFormater/README.md

 # %message% returns the message
 # %prefix% returns the players prefix (LuckPerms related)
 # %time% represents the real time the message was sent
+# If this option is set to -default or -d, Minecraft's chat format will be used
 chat-format: "%player% §8» §f%message%"

 # The time-format option can be used to set the format for the %time% placeholder.